 The School of Health Sciences is home to innovative research and inspiring and passionate staff.
-A leading provider of undergraduate, postgraduate and continuing professional development education, we’re ranked 13th in the UK by both the Guardian and the Complete University Guide and scored highly in the latest National Student Survey.
+A leading provider of undergraduate, postgraduate and continuing professional development education, we’re ranked second in the UK by the Complete University Guide 2016 and scored highly in the latest National Student Survey.

 Do people have a better chance of surviving a heart attack if they have an electrocardiogram (ECG) recorded in the ambulance before they reach hospital?

 We’re analysing data from around half a million patients, covering every hospital in England and Wales.
 By identifying the types of patient who are less likely to receive an ECG in the ambulance, we’ll see the impact this test has on patients’ access to specialist treatment and, ultimately, their survival.

 Our research — sponsored by the British Heart Foundation — will influence future national and international guidelines and equipment funding decisions by the NHS.
 It’s potentially lifesaving work.